Wichita Child Custody Lawyers

 Child Custody and Paternity

-JHC’s Wichita child custody attorneys support legal rights for families of all kinds.
-We routinely represent parents who need to establish legal custody of minor children who were born outside of the marriage relationship.
+At Joseph, Hollander & Craft, we support legal rights for families of all kinds.
+Our Wichita child custody lawyers routinely represent parents who need to establish legal custody of minor children who were born outside of the marriage relationship in parentage actions.
+A parentage action is a court case to establish who the natural and legal parents of a child are.

 Paternity cases specifically focus on establishing legal custody rights and obligation for biological fathers.
 It may be necessary to initiate a paternity action to establish a parenting plan for people who share a child but were never married.
 Just as in a divorce case, the parenting plan will set out the custody arrangement and parenting time schedule and will be detailed and specific to each case.
 It can be created by agreement between the parties or devised by a judge based on what the judge believes will suit the best interests of the child.

 Our Wichita paternity lawyers are dedicated to ensuring that all parents’ legal rights are protected and observed.
 We will guide you through the legal process and create a parenting plan that fits your needs and your child’s needs.
-Contact our experienced attorneys now.

 Once a parenting plan is agreed upon by the parties or ordered by the court, it can only be modified when there is a material change of circumstances.
 Whether a material change of circumstances is present is a decision only a judge can make, and the judge has discretion in making that decision.
-One example of a material change of circumstances would be if one parent moves out of state.

 Who will the children live with during the divorce?